 Speaking English to an audience of non-native speakers is tricky.
-Because English is so widely spoken around the world, many native English speakers tend to forget just how complicated English can be for others.
+Because so many people speak English, many native English speakers forget how complicated English can be for others.

-The difference the United Nations and the National Hockey League
+The difference between the United Nations and the National Hockey League

 For 17 years, I worked in the United Nations system.
-I began at the UN itself, then went to the International Organization for Migration and finally to the World Health Organization.
 I was based in Geneva, but traveled extensively, particularly throughout the Middle East.

 Once I went on mission—UN language for a business trip—to Boston with Thierry, a friend and colleague from France.
 He and I spoke French to each other but in office meetings, the working language was English.
 Thierry’s English was excellent as he had spent some time studying in the United States.
 In Boston, we had several meetings, always in English.

 One evening, Thierry and I headed into town.
 The Boston Bruins of the National Hockey League were playing the Ottawa Senators that night.
 Being Canadian, hockey is in my blood so I was excited by the prospect of seeing a live NHL game and introducing Thierry to the sport.
-We settled into our seats and had a great time, particularly chatting with the Bostonians who were seated around us.
+We settled into our seats and had a great time, particularly chatting with the Bostonians beside us.

 After the game, we headed to a bar for a drink.
 As we walked, Thierry said to me, in French, “John, I have to tell you something and it’s very strange.
 When we’re in Geneva and working in English, you are clear and easy to understand.
 Tonight, I couldn’t understand half of what you said when you were speaking to the people beside us.”